 My far more experienced, fellow dive buddies were also enthusiastic about seeing so many of these delicate and graceful little fish.

-While the spotted drum is not extraordinarily rare in the Caribbean, we see them only occasionally.
+While the spotted drum is not extraordinarily rare in the Caribbean, we see them in Cozumel only occasionally.
 I think most of us around here would agree it’s an encounter of the special treat variety.

-Juvenile Spotted Drum
+Juvenile Spotted Drumfish

 Spotted drumfish (Equetus punctatus) in their juvenile state have long, ribbon-like dorsal fins that flow behind them, as they float and dance around in repetitive patterns, typically in a semi-protected nook in a coral reef.